An interview with the founder of Adventist Contact, who wishes to remain anonymous*:

 When was Adventist Contact started, and why?

 The Adventist Contact ministry was started in 1972, because it was needed.
-Our own parents were Adventists from similar backgrounds, but they had a terrible marriage that ended in divorce.
+My own parents were Adventists from similar backgrounds, but they had a terrible marriage that ended in divorce.
 I believe this was because they were not compatible.
 I’ve watched friends and family members date and marry outside of our faith, with resulting problems.
 Many of them have left God’s truth.
 I knew that there had to be a better way.

 How did you go about establishing this ministry?